cauly/Android-SDK/Android SDK mediation 연동 가이드.md

     override fun onActivityDestroyed(activity: Activity) {}

     /**
+     * Load an app open ad.
+     *
+     * @param activity the activity that shows the app open ad
+     * @param onLoadAdCompleteListener the listener to be notified when an app open ad is complete */ fun loadAd(activity: Activity, onLoadAdCompleteListener: OnLoadAdCompleteListener) {
+        // We wrap the loadAd to enforce that other classes only interact with MyApplication
+        // class.
+        appOpenAdManager.loadAd(activity, onLoadAdCompleteListener)
+    }

+    /**
      * Shows an app open ad.
      *
      * @param activity the activity that shows the app open ad